Morocco: Slavers Bay and a Bit of Bollywood

 A few days later I learn that the Marrakech Film Festival will open not with a movie filmed in Morocco, but Ram-Leela, a Bollywood version of Romeo and Juliet.
 I was to find out one of the reasons why.

 The leader of our group of travelers, my old friend Mandip Singh Soin FRGS (Fellow of the Royal Geographic Society and a fine fellow indeed), is a Sikh from India who has large collection of wildly-colored turbans, some with matching ties and socks.
 He is, shall we say, noticed wherever he goes.
 But, on this trip, noticed is a gross understatement.

 As we walk through the medina in Marrakkech, a mob of teenagers runs up to Mandip and shouts “Ali Baba!”
-In his headwear, he looks vaguely an illustration of the hero of the Ali Baba and the 40 Thieves but he is obviously not from around these parts.
+In his headwear, he looks vaguely like an illustration of the hero of Ali Baba and the 40 Thieves, obviously not from around these parts.
 They launch into medley of Bollywood movie songs sung, says Mandip, almost without accent.

 Forget about the dysfunctional relationships often depicted in western movies, Moroccans, teenagers especially, worship the uncynical stars of Bollywood, the sappy love stories, songs and the dances that leave almost everything to the imagination.